logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/remote-agents/wait-for-all-deputies/_index.md

 weight: 5
 aliases:
     - /TA_Automation/Topics/bia_wait_for_all_deputies.html
+keywords: "wait for all deputies, wait for all deputies to complete, wait for completion of all deputies, wait until all deputies finish, wait until all deputies compete"
 ---
-keyword: [wait for all deputies, wait for all deputies to complete, wait for completion of all deputies, wait until all deputies finish, wait until all deputies compete]
----

-# wait for all deputies

 ## Description